smaffulli/blog/_posts/2021-03-23-announcing-kubecost-first-round.md

 ---

-In late 2019, we launched the Kubecost [open source project](https://github.com/kubecost/cost-model) to help give engineers visibility into spend and resource efficiency in Kubernetes environments.
+In 2019, we launched the Kubecost [open source project](https://github.com/kubecost/cost-model) to help give engineers visibility into spend and resource efficiency in Kubernetes environments.
 Today, we’re incredibly proud to announce that we have built an amazing team, formed a company around [Kubecost](http://kubecost.com/), and raised $5.5 million in funding led by First Round Capital.

 ## Massive Kubernetes growth, but a lack of visibility